Stolen kiss helps uncover story of Edmonton's forgotten LGBTQ pioneer

 "People draw such hope from it."

-Belanger served in the Royal Canadian Air Force from 1942 to 1944 where he was awarded a Defence Medal, Canadian Voluntary Service Medal, and War Medal for his service.
+Belanger served in the Royal Canadian Air Force from 1942 to 1944.
+He was awarded a Defence Medal, Canadian Voluntary Service Medal, and War Medal for his service.

-He served for five years, earning numerous commendations including the Aviation Badge, Good Conduct Medal, Outstanding Airman of the 26th Air Refueling Squadron.
+He served for five years, earning numerous commendations including the Aviation Badge, Good Conduct Medal and Outstanding Airman of the 26th Air Refueling Squadron.

 "The Second World War was really crucial time in gay men's rights, that's when so many men who thought they were the only ones found other men, in the services," said Burningham.